Troubleshooting Instruction of SFP/Media Converter

 If the TP LINK port is still off when Ethernet port is connected, we need to check:

-- If the speed of the Ethernet ports of the Media Converter and the device that it connects to matches.
-For Gigabit Ethernet Media Converter like MC210CS, its 1000BASE-T can only work with 1000BASE-T Ethernet port; For Fast Ethernet Media Converter, its 10/100Base-TX port support auto negotiation which means it can work with 10/100Base-TX port and negotiate the speed and duplex automatically.
+If the speed of the Ethernet ports of the Media Converter and the device that it connects to matches.
+For Gigabit Ethernet Media Converter who only supports 1000BASE-T, it can only work with 1000BASE-T Ethernet port; For other Gigabit Ethernet Media Converter who supports 10/100/1000Base-TX, it's port support auto-negotiation, so it can work with 10/100/1000Base-TX for port and negotiate the speed and duplex automatically.
+And for Fast Ethernet Media Converter, similarly, its 10/100Base-TX port supports auto-negotiation which means it can work with 10/100Base-TX port and negotiate the speed and duplex automatically.

 - For Fast Ethernet Media Converter, we need to make sure the LFP function is off.
 For more information about LFP, please refer to Q5.

 - We should use Cat5 or above cable and length should be not longer than 100m.

 - It is advised to change a cable or a port to have a test.

 Q2: What can I do if the TP-Link FX light is not on after the fiber ports are connected?

 After FX ports are also connected, the FX LINK LED will go on as shown in the picture below, and the TP RX light will blink when there is data transmission.